Charged Higgs Observability via Charged Higgs Pair Production at Future Lepton Collider: Two Higgs Doublet Model

-In equation \eqref{eq:A}, $(\lambda_{i}$, where $i=1,2.....,7)$ are coupling parameters having no dimensions and $m_{11}^{2}$, $m_{22}^{2}$ and $m_{12}^{2}$ are squared mass parameters.
+In Equation \eqref{eq:A}, $\lambda_{i}$, where ($i=1,2.....,7)$ are coupling parameters having no dimensions and $m_{11}^{2}$, $m_{22}^{2}$ and $m_{12}^{2}$ are squared mass parameters.
 Out of these parameters the $ m_{12}^{2}$ and $\lambda_{i}$ (Where $i = 5,6,7$) are preferably complex while the remaining parameters are real.
 The $ m_{12}^{2} $ term is of great importance because its nonzero values causes the soft breakdown of the $ Z_{2} $ symmetry $ (\phi_{1}\rightarrow -\phi_{1}) $ or $ (\phi_{2}\rightarrow -\phi_{2}) $.
-The potential becomes explicitly CP violating in the presence of non zero imaginary parts of the complex parameters therefore in order to treat the potential as CP conserving here it is supposed that all the parameters used are real~\cite{model}.
-The gauge symmetry of the electromagnatism $ U(1)_{EM} $ is preserved by taking the the scalar potential which is minimum.
-When the electroweak symmetry breaks, the each scalar doublet acquire a vacuum expectation value which is given as \cite{model}
+The potential becomes explicitly CP violating in the presence of non zero imaginary parts of the complex parameters therefore in order to treat the potential as CP conserving here it is supposed that all the parameters used are real.
+For complete specification of the model the different parameters $m_{12}^{2}$, $ \tan\beta $, physical Higgs masses$ m_{H^\pm} $,$ m_{A} $,$ m_{h} $,$ m_{H} $, mixing angle $ \alpha $,$ \sin(\beta - \alpha) $, $\lambda_{6}$ and $\lambda_{7}$ must be calculated in the physical basis~\cite{2HDM,model}.If the value of $ \sin(\beta - \alpha) $ is taken to be one then it is called the exact alignment limit in which the lighter CP-even Higgs $ h $ behaves like SM Higgs boson and if the value of $ \sin(\beta - \alpha) $ is taken to be zero then the heavier CP-even Higgs behaves like SM Higgs boson.
+This study is performed within alignment limit i.e. $ \sin(\beta - \alpha) = 1$.
+The mass of lighter Higgs is taken as the mass of SM higgs boson i.e. $m _h = 125GeV$.
+In type-I 2HDM all the fermions couple with a single Higgs doublet $(\phi_{2} ) $ same as in SM however the other Higgs doublet does not couple at all.
+This is due to the implementation of distinct $Z_{2} $ symmetry.
+For Yukawa interactions in type-I 2HDM the lagrangian is given in Equation~\eqref{eq:m3}